COSCO Glory

 COSCO Glory is a container ship.
-She was built in 2011 by Hyundai Heavy Industries of South Korea and is owned by Seaspan and has been chartered on a 12-year, fixed-rate time charter to the German branch of Cosco Container Lines Europe, starting on June 10, 2011.
-Cosco Container Lines is now part of COSCO Shipping Lines.
+She was built in 2011 by Hyundai Heavy Industries of South Korea and is owned by Seaspan and as of 2025 was listed on the Seaspan Web site as chartered to Cosco.

 Cosco Glory was initially deployed on the NE3 service, travelling from Asia to Europe and back once a week.
 On this service, the sequence of ports visited is Rotterdam, Felixstowe, Hamburg, Antwerp, Guangzhou, Hong Kong, Xingang, Dalian, Qingdao, Ningbo, Yantian, and Singapore.

 The Cosco Glory is an ungeared, post-Panamax vessel.